dtecoder46/SharpType/README.md

 5. **For variable declaration, put " ! " (without the quotes) between the type and variable name**.
 6. **For redeclaring variable values, put "re ! " (no quotes) in front of the variable name**
 7. **For declaring empty variables, type in the keyword "empty" (w/o quotes), the variable type, and the value all separated by " ! " (w/o quotes)**
+8. **Type conversion functions can only be in a Console.Write or Console.WriteLine**
-8. Then, run the project.
+9. Then, run the project.
 Check the output.ts file for the compiled code.
 If the compiler is used for web applications, use this command in your terminal/shell:

 ~~~sh
 node index.js